Emma Woikin: Later life

 Woikin was released from prison in August 1948 at the age of 27 after serving more than two years.
 Her sentence was reduced for good behaviour at a rate of six days for each month served in the first year of imprisonment and 10 days for each month served in the second, for a total of 34 weeks.
 She promptly returned to Saskatchewan and, in January 1949, she moved to Saskatoon where she found work at a drugstore.

 On March 5, 1949, Woikin married Lucas "Louis" Sawula, a Ukrainian-born employee of the Canadian National Railway, and became Emma Sawula.

 In 1951, Woikin was hired as a legal secretary at Kyle, Ferguson, and Hnatyshynat, a law firm that included John Hnatyshyn, who would later become a senator, and his son, Ray Hnatyshyn, who would go on to serve as governor general of Canada.
 For years following her release from prison, RCMP officers dressed in civilian clothing would show up to ask her colleagues about her political activities and whether she had made any comments about the government.
 She later moved to another law firm, Cuelenaere, Beaubier, Walters, Kendall and Fisher.

 In 1967, Trofem Kurchenko, a man whom some suspected was Woikin's biological father, died and left her his entire estate.
 Woikin used the proceeds from her inheritance to visit Russia in 1969.
 Upon her return, she began drinking heavily.
 While her family never determined the cause of her abrupt change in behaviour, her brother said in a later interview that he suspected she had been crushed upon witnessing the country's social conditions and her visit had shattered the illusion that the Soviet Union was a paragon of social justice.
 He noted how she once told her family, "When you get there and see for yourself, it's not true."

 By 1973, Woikin's health began to deteriorate quickly.
 In November, she was rushed to hospital after collapsing where the doctor who examined her determined she was suffering from anorexia and depression.
 Her liver was distended and the doctor wrote in her file, "alcohol suspected but not admitted."
 On April 9, 1974, she was admitted to St. Paul's Hospital with jaundice and an enlarged liver, a common symptom of alcoholism.
 She became despondent and would not allow visitors.
-Woikin died in hospital May 22 at the age of 53.
+Woikin died in hospital on May 22 at the age of 53.
 An autopsy concluded she had died from "florid fatty cirrhosis with pulmonary edema.
-The body was that of a thin, limp, jaundiced women."
+The body was that of a thin, limp, jaundiced woman."